genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 class PositionReport
 ```

-### Create an event handler
+### Create an Event Handler

-Create an event handler that will write the csv files to the runtime/position-minute-report folder.
+Create an Event Handler that will write the csv files to the **runtime/position-minute-report** folder.
 Call it `EVENT_POSITION_REPORT`.

-Open the file **positions-app-tutorial-eventhandler.kts** and add a variable called `tradeViewRepo` injecting the class `TradeViewAsyncRepository`.
-Then, add an event handler to generate the csv file:
+Open the file **positions-app-tutorial-eventhandler.kts** and add a variable called `tradeViewRepo`, injecting the class `TradeViewAsyncRepository`.
+Then, add an Event Handler to generate the csv file:

 ```kotlin {8,12}
 import java.io.File